hhu-stups/prob2_jupyter_kernel/README.md

 ### For end users

-1. Download the latest version of the kernel [here](https://www3.hhu.de/stups/downloads/prob2-jupyter/prob2-jupyter-kernel-1.1.0-all.jar).
+1. Download the latest version of the kernel [here][current-download].
 2. If Jupyter is installed in a virtual environment, activate it.
 3. Run `java -jar <jarfile> install` to install the kernel. (`<jarfile>` is the name of the jar file that you just downloaded.)
 	* If you get a permission error when installing the kernel spec, add the option `--user` after `install`.
 This will install the kernel spec into your user home instead of the Python install directory (which may not be writable).